Ousmane Diallo (footballer)

-Ousmane Diallo Thiao (born 12 June 2007) is a Spanish footballer who plays as a winger for BVB.
+Ousmane Diallo Thiao (born 12 June 2007) is a Spanish professional footballer who plays as a right winger for club Parma.

-Life and career
+Early life

 Diallo was born on 12 June 2007 in Las Palmas, Spain.
 He is of Senegalese descent through his parents.
 He is a native of Gran Canaria, Spain.
 He initially played as a goalkeeper while playing football at school.
 He has regarded Brazil international Neymar as his football idol.

+Club career

+Borussia Dortmund

 As a youth player, Diallo joined the youth academy of Spanish side Las Palmas.
 In 2020, he joined the youth academy of Spanish side Alavés.
-In 2023, he joined the youth academy of German Bundesliga side BVB.
+In 2023, he joined the youth academy of German side Borussia Dortmund.
 He played in the UEFA Youth League while playing for the club.

+On 25 October 2024, Diallo made his professional debut for Borussia Dortmund II in the 3.
+Liga, coming on as an 82nd-minute substitute for Antonio Foti in a 5–3 away defeat to FC Ingolstadt.

+Parma

+On 31 July 2026, he transferred to Italian club Parma, permanently for an estimated €1.5 million fee and signed a contract until 2031, ahead of the 2026–27 season.

+International career

 Diallo is a Spain youth international.
-He has played for the Spain national under-15 football team, Spain national under-16 football team, and Spain national under-17 football team.
-He made five appearances and scored one goal while playing for the Spain national under-15 football team.
-He made three appearances and scored zero goals for the Spain national under-16 football team.
+He has played for the Spain under-15, under-16, and under-17 teams.
+He made five appearances and scored one goal while playing for the Spain under-15s.
+He made three appearances for the Spain under-16 team.

 Style of play

 Diallo mainly operates as a winger.
-He can operate as a left-winger or as a right-winger.
 He has been described as "stands out for his ability to take on opposing defenders and, consequently, create dangerous actions.
 In addition, he is a great free kick taker and his style is very technical and showy".